OpenNebula/docs/source/overview/cloud_design_and_design/cloud_architecture_design.rst

 -  **Virtual machine image management** that allows storing :ref:`disk images in catalogs <img_guide>` (termed datastores), that can then be used to define VMs or shared with other users.
 The images can be OS installations, persistent data sets or empty data blocks that are created within the datastore.

--  **Virtual network management** of :ref:`Virtual networks <vgg>` that can be organized in network catalogs, and provide means to interconnect virtual machines.
+-  **Virtual network management** of :ref:`Virtual networks <manage_vnets>` that can be organized in network catalogs, and provide means to interconnect virtual machines.
 This kind of resource can be defined as IPv4, IPv6, or mixed networks, and can be used to achieve full isolation between virtual networks.
 Networks can be easily interconnected by using :ref:`virtual routers <vrouter>` and KVM, LXD and Firecracker users can also dynamically configure :ref:`security groups <security_groups>`

 -  **Virtual machine template management** with a :ref:`template catalog <vm_guide>` system that allows registering :ref:`virtual machine <vm_guide_2>` definitions in the system, to be instantiated later as virtual machine instances.